 She enjoys spending time with her family and friends, going to see plays and concerts, bike riding, and Pilates Reformer classes.

-Want to know more about Libby?
+Want to know more about Christina?
 See her interview below.

 How did you get into your field?

 I have been moving, creating movement, teaching movement for most of my life.
 I started with ballet at 9 with a small neighborhood dance school.
 Turned out I was good at dancing and loved doing it!
 I Danced through high school then went on to study dance at the university level and had a career performing, choreographing and teaching with/for various companies in Chicago, Louisville, and Cincinnati.
 After I put my youngest child in Kindergarten I went back to school and studied to become a Physical Therapist Assistant.
 I have worked in the outpatient setting for the past 8 years.
 I became certified in Pilates about 6 years ago.
 It seemed like a natural progression to merge all of my knowledge of dance and movement with my clinical knowledge.
 I love teaching reformer classes and using Pilates principles in my work as a Physical Therapist Assistant.

 Who influenced your career path (who have you enjoyed learning from, mentor, etc.)?your career path (who have you enjoyed learning from, mentor, )?